 If you take a DIM supplement, you’re bypassing these steps but can still take full advantage of the health benefits of DIM.
 You can continue to get DIM through eating cruciferous vegetables and letting your body do the natural process to produce DIM; but be careful how you cook these vegetables.
 It’s best to cook them at a low temperature (preferably steaming) so you can preserve the glucobrassicin and other associated glucosinate compounds.
 Boiling the vegetables or exposing them to a high-water content causes the glucosinates to leech out into the water and causes a much lower yield of I3C and DIM.
 (1)

 DIM & Estrogen

 An overabundance of estrogen isn’t just a female problem—the excess estrogen in our lives is causing men to have too much estrogen, as well.
 If you’ve done any research on natural products to balance estrogen levels or been trying to correct estrogen dominance, you’ve likely come across research pointing you towards DIM.
-DIM is a powerful way to mitigate the harmful effects associated with too much estrogen (weight gain, inability to focus, swelling, difficult menstrual cycles, mood swings, etc.).
+You should discuss DIM with your healthcare practitioner to see if it's right for you.

 Just as DIM is synthesized out of a unique process, the process for how it works with estrogen is equally intriguing.
 In two ways, DIM reduces systemic estrogen levels without blocking or interfering with your own natural production of estrogen.
 First, DIM increases beneficial estrogens, and then it helps keep the harmful estrogens in check.